LeoReeves/coding-exercises/README.md

 # Coding Exercises
-My solutions to various coding exercises and challenges I find online.
+My solutions to various coding exercises and challenges.